ricleal/dbos_experiments/exp17/ARCHITECTURE.md

 ### How It Works

-1. **PARTITION BY id, workflow_id**: Groups records by user, workflow, organization, and integration.
-Note that the `id` is unique and is generated from the external API `id`.
+1. **PARTITION BY id, workflow_id, organization_id, connected_integration_id**: Groups records by user identity within each tenant context.
+Note that the `id` is unique per organization/integration combination.
 2. **ORDER BY created_at DESC**: Sorts duplicates with newest first
 3. **ROW_NUMBER()**: Assigns rank 1 to the most recent record
 4. **WHERE rn = 1**: Selects only the latest version